-- Anorexia (loss of appetite) and cachexia (loss of weight) are frequently accompanied by generalized fatigue (asthenia). - □ Very common in advanced illness.
-Anorexia in some studies is the second most common symptom after asthenia, more common even than pain. - Wasting syndromes are often seen with malignancies, cardiorespiratory illnesses, renal and hepatic failure, and chronic infections, including Acquired Immune Deficiency Syndrome (AIDS). - Causes are not well understood; however, many different mechanisms likely occur including the effects of hormonal and humoral mediators (e.g. II-1, II-6, TNF, leukemia inhibitory factor, D factor), host-tumor interactions, alterations in metabolism and greater energy expenditure from illness than supply. - Loss of weight and appetite may be seen as a sign of "failure", as "giving up" by the dying patient, his/her family and loved ones.
+- Anorexia (loss of appetite) and cachexia (loss of weight) are frequently accompanied by generalized fatigue (asthenia). - Very common in advanced illness.
+Anorexia in some studies is the second most common symptom after asthenia, more common even than pain - Wasting syndromes are often seen with malignancies, cardiorespiratory illnesses, renal and hepatic failure, and chronic infections, including Acquired Immune Deficiency Syndrome (AIDS). - Causes are not well understood however many different mechanisms likely occur including the effects of hormonal and humoral mediators (e.g. II-1, II-6, TNF, leukemia inhibitory factor, D factor), host-tumor interactions, alterations in metabolism and greater energy expenditure from illness than supply. - Loss of weight and appetite may be seen as a sign of "failure", as "giving up" by the dying patient, his/her family and loved ones.
 Unfortunately, even if it is possible to increase appetite and nutrition, cachexia often does not improve.
-Nutrition will not stop the progression of disease.
+Nutrition will not stop the progression of disease

 - Dying people and their loved ones need to be educated that anorexia and cachexia is a common part of the dying process.
 We all know what it feels like to miss a meal, and have experienced the discomfort that accompanies hunger.
-Natural endorphins prevent the dying patient from experiencing hunger and education regarding this phenomenon may ease their loved ones' anxiety and concern.
-Anorexia and cachexia are signs of disease progression and are not generally reversible. - If cachexia is caused by specific problems (i.e. secondary cachexia) such as nausea, vomiting, anxiety, pain, constipation or diarrhea, these should be treated as discussed in following sections. - □ It is worth attempting to treat anorexia and cachexia in instances where treatment may increase the dying person's ability to eat for enjoyment of food, increase his or her sense of normalcy in activities of daily living, or increase his or her sense of well being.
+Natural endorphins prevent the dying patient from experiencing hunger and education regarding this phenomenon may ease their loved ones anxiety and concern.
+Anorexia and cachexia are signs of disease progression and are not generally reversible. - If caused by specific problems such as nausea, vomiting, anxiety, pain, constipation or diarrhea, these should be treated as discussed in following sections. - It may be worth attempting to treat anorexia and cachexia if can increase the dying person's ability to eat for enjoyment of food, increase sense of normalcy in activities of daily living and increase sense of well-being

-- Encourage dying patient to try favorite foods - Avoid gastric irritants like very spicy foods, milk, etc. - Encourage small frequent meals rather than traditional three meals/day - Avoid disagreeable or nauseating smells - Nutritional supplements with high caloric beverages, etc.
+- Encourage dying patient to try favorite foods - Avoid gastric irritants like very spicy foods, milk, etc. - Encourage small frequent meals rather than traditional 3 meals/day - Avoid disagreeable or nauseating smells - Nutritional supplements with high caloric beverages, etc.